Ramzam18/Ramzam18/README.md

 - 👋 Hi, I’m @Ramzam18
 - 👀 I’m interested in ...
 Computer science
-- 🌱 I’m currently learning ...
-JavaScript
 - 💞️ I’m looking to collaborate on ...
-Anything I just want to learn I am very hands on this is the kind of learning that helps me the most.
+Anything
 - 📫 How to reach me ...
 Just send me a message.

 <!---